 Bill: You know, that brings up a lot of things.

-Brian: The $100 Happy Fork tracks how fast you eat and vibrates in your hand if you’re eating too fast.
+Brian: The $100 Happy Fork is a smart home device that tracks how fast you eat and vibrates in your hand if you’re eating too fast.

 Bill: I’m really surprised that’s not connected to your Fitbit at this point anyway.

 Bill: You took 1,000 steps but you took 6,000 bites.
 You’re losing.

 Brian: Alright, see if you can figure out why this one never took off.
 It’s a smart home device that is a floss dispenser that nags you to floss.

 Bill: I can’t imagine why it didn’t take off.
 They call it your ex-wife